solana-developers/solana-cookbook/docs/guides/feature-parity-testing.md

 :::

 ## Scenario
-Let's presume that you have a Transaciton that contained three (3) instructions and each instruction consumed approximatley 100_000 Compute Units (CU).
+Assume you have a Transaction that contained three (3) instructions and each instruction consumes approximately 100_000 Compute Units (CU).
 When running in a Solana 1.8.x version, you would observe your instruction CU consumption similar to:

 | Instruction | Starting CU | Execution | Remaining CU|